mariosconsta/bcs_thesis/README.md

-# Developing and evaluating 5 different models on COVID-19 recognition
+# Evaluating 5 pre-trained models on classifying COVID-19 using transfer learning and fine-tuning

 ## The models that were used are: